 For example, if you were a florist who provided your services for weddings, it would be good to ask for a recommendation shortly after the event.
 If you wait too long, the bride and groom may have forgotten what it was like to work with you.
 The flowers will be long gone, and so will your recommendation.

-If you have a lot of customers and can’t email them all personally, use an email service provider (ESP) to set up triggers or time-based emails.
+If you have a lot of customers and can’t email them all personally, use referral software and an email service provider (ESP) to set up triggers or time-based emails.
 For example, you can schedule an email that asks existing clients for referrals, to be sent 10 days after the product was purchased.
-Or, you might automate the email for after clients complete an onboarding.
+You might also automate emails for after clients complete an onboarding, or for each yearly anniversary of their subscription.

 You also want to consider the timing that the email hits someone’s inbox, based on the times that people regularly check and open other emails that you’ve sent.
 For instance, if you’re a B2B, you probably don’t want to send the email on a Friday afternoon, when people are about to log off for the week.